Whether you’re a founder or a team member (I don’t use the word employee), hustling in the startup environment can become quite counter-productive.

 Because I don’t give my brain anything else to do at a certain moment, it’s either do “this” or stay put.

 Slowly, it has become a habit I don’t even notice.
 It’s happening on its own, saving my willpower as I don’t force my willpower to clash with resistance.

 It took me about 2 months to make this work and instill this as a non-forced part of my life.

 Contrary to what many believe, the Pomodoro technique isn’t getting ineffective.
 Pomodoro technique is a productivity booster skill where you work on a task for 30 minutes with full focus, resisting any temptation to deviate.

-Then, You take a short break of 5 minutes after every 30 minutes.
+Then, you take a short break of 5 minutes every 30 minutes.

 I’ve been using Pomodoro in my daily writing.
 It helps me stay focused and light-feet because of those short breaks and how it helps you get into the “Flow” state.